Are you traveling to the South of France and looking for the best things to do in the French Riviera with kids?

 Antibes - Marineland

 The French Riviera is full of attractions and activities for everyone.
 If you have any recommendations for family-friendly activities in the French Riviera that we didn’t mention, comment below!
-Be sure to check out https://www.thetalkingsuitcase.com/ and www.ourfrenchoasis.com for more great travel tips and contact us should you want us to create a bespoke, family-friendly holiday for your and your children in the South of France.
+Be sure to check out The Talking Suitcase and Our French Oasis for more great travel tips and contact us should you want us to create a bespoke, family-friendly holiday for your and your children in the South of France.